P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Evaluation

 5.1. \textbf{Grouped}.
 Index slices with adjacent key ranges are allocated in the same NUMA node and are scheduled in nearby cores.

 5.2. \textbf{Spread}.
-Index slices with adjacent key ranges are spread across all the NUMA nodes.
+Index slices with adjacent key ranges are spread across all NUMA nodes.

 5.3. \textbf{Mixed}.
-Following~\cite{PorobicPBTA12}, this Shared-Nothing strategy maintains a middle ground between the two extreme strategies, Grouped and Spread.
+Following~\cite{PorobicPBTA12}, this Shared-Nothing strategy is a middle ground between the two strategies, Grouped and Spread.

 5.4. \textbf{Random}.
-This Shared-Nothing strategy does not explicitly abide by any NUMA-aware heuristic.
-Rather, data placement and core scheduling are done randomly generating a checkerboard pattern. \end{enumerate} \textbf{\sys{} Configurations}.
-The system component of \sys{} integrates the main memory B$^+$-Tree implementation in~\cite{WangPLLZKA18,btreecode} and the 2D R-Tree implementation in~\cite{GuFCL0W23}.
-The B$^+$-Tree implementation follows the optimistic lock coupling (OLC) approach for concurrent operations.
-The B$^+$-Tree leaf node can hold a maximum of 255 entries.
-The minimum and maximum fanouts of the 2D R-Tree are set to 20 and 50, respectively.
-For profiling purposes, we integrate the Intel PCM~\cite{pcm} and a C++ wrapper for Linux Perf Event API~\cite{perf} to read the hardware statistics off the PMU hardware counters in real time.
-For both the B$^+$-Tree and the R-Tree, the number of index slices are set to 256.
-The scheduling decision of \sys{} involves allocating cores and IMCs for these 256 index slices.
+This Shared-Nothing strategy does not abide by any NUMA-aware heuristic.
+Rather, data placement and core scheduling are done randomly generating a checkerboard pattern.

-\sys{}'s DT implementation is based on~\cite{LaiLTWH023,ChenLRLGLASM21}.
+\textbf{\sys{} Configurations}. \sys{}'s DT implementation is based on~\cite{LaiLTWH023,ChenLRLGLASM21}.
 We set the number of layers, attention heads, and embedding size to 6, 8, and 128, respectively.
 The context length of DT is set to 256, equaling the number of index slices.
-For a particular query workload and data distribution on a given hardware, we set the desired objective of \sys{} to equal 2$\times$ the best throughput observed in the dataset matching the same context.
-It takes approximately 18 CPU hours in the AMD Milan (4NPS) server to train \sys{}'s DT and reach a training accuracy of over 95\%.
-The inference takes up to 1 CPU minute for unseen workloads and hardware platforms on the same server.
+During inference on a target workload and a target server, the initial RTG of DT is set to 2$\times$ the best throughput observed in the fine-tuning dataset.
+During pre-training, \sys{'s} DT is trained on an NVIDIA A30 Tensor Core GPU for approximately 4 hours to reach 91.2\% accuracy on the offline dataset.
+In contrast, during fine-tuning, the base model is trained for up to 5 minutes on a fine-tuning dataset of up to 1900 samples, as it reaches an accuracy of over 90\%.
+Fine-tuning is relatively lightweight compared to pre-training, since most of the learning occurs during pre-training stage.
+The reported experiments in \S\ref{exp:machine} and \S\ref{exp:query} use a {\em single} round of fine-tuning.
+The inference takes up to 1.5 minutes on the same device.